 This is a God who imbues every molecule of the universe with his love, inviting us to choose Him.

-It's an invitation my friend has missed----or she's refused.
+It's an invitation I hope my friend accepts some day.

 But I am greedy and needy.
 I am small hearted and narrow minded.
 I want more, not less.
 I want the God of Everything, not the me with nothing.